Q-Learning with Shift-Aware Upper Confidence Bound in Non-Stationary Reinforcement Learning: Checklist

 \item If you used crowdsourcing or conducted research with human subjects, check if you include: \begin{enumerate} \item The full text of instructions given to participants and screenshots.
 [Not Applicable] \item Descriptions of potential participant risks, with links to Institutional Review Board (IRB) approvals if applicable.
 [Not Applicable] \item The estimated hourly wage paid to participants and the total amount spent on participant compensation.
 [Not Applicable] \end{enumerate}

 \end{enumerate}

 \aistatstitle{Q-Learning with Shift-Aware Upper Confidence Bound in Non-Stationary Reinforcement Learning (Supplementary Material)}

 In this supplementary material, we collect proofs and remaining materials deferred from the main paper.
 In Appendix~\ref{apd:proof}, we provide the proofs for all our theoretical results, including: proof of Theorem~\ref{thm:episode_bound} in Appendix~\ref{apd:thm:episode_bound}; proof of Theorem~\ref{thm:infiteMDP_bound} in Appendix~\ref{apd:thm:infiteMDP_bound}; proof of Lemma~\ref{lemma:boundQ} in Appendix~\ref{proof:lemma:boundQ}; proof of Lemma~\ref{lemma:boundQ2} in Appendix~\ref{proof:lemma:boundQ2}.
-In Appendix~\ref{apd:exp}, we provide additional information about our experiments, including: sufficient details about experimental settings in Appendix~\ref{apd:exp_settings}; demo code in Appendix~\ref{apd:code}; additional results in Appendix~\ref{apd:add_results} with performance across different shift intensities, types of environment shift, and further ablation studies for comparison with model-based RL.
-Finally, the source code to reproduce our results is available in the zipped file of this supplementary material.
+In Appendix~\ref{apd:exp}, we provide additional information about our experiments, including: sufficient details about experimental settings in Appendix~\ref{apd:exp_settings}; demo code in Appendix~\ref{apd:code}; additional results in Appendix~\ref{apd:add_results} with performance across different shift intensities, types of environment shift, further ablation studies for comparison with model-based RL, density estimation, and extension to continuous action space experiments.
+Finally, the source code to reproduce our results is available at \href{https://github.com/Angie-Lab-JHU/density-Qlearning-UCB}{https://github.com/Angie-Lab-JHU/density-Qlearning-UCB}.